devduino/module-color-recognition/README.md

-# module-tsc3472
+# module-color-recognition
-API for color sensor TSC3472
+API for color recognition module of devduino.
+Module is based on AMS TSC34725.